 As with all intervention, a progress report goes to parents and involved professionals.

 If you live in Newcastle, you can ask your child’s health visitor or school to refer your child.
-Ask them to contact the service, or contact us yourself, on 0191 2563085.
+Ask them to contact the service on 0191 2563085.

 Helen Stringer co-ordinates the clinic in the University.
 She liaises with the NHS therapists to ensure a seamless service for the children.